-The FY 2021 Cal OES FMFW includes:
+The FY 2023 Cal OES FMFW includes:

 Grant Subaward Face Sheet - Use the Grant Subaward Face Sheet to apply for grant programs.
-The Grant Subaward Face Sheet must be signed and printed in portrait format.
+The Grant Subaward Face Sheet must be signed and submitted in portrait format.
+An active UEI# (Formerly DUNS#) is required.
+UEI registration information is available sam.gov.

-Authorized Body of 5 - Provide the contact information of Authorized Agents (AA), delegated via the GBR or Signature Authorization Form, including staff related to grant activities.
+Authorized Body of 5 - Provide the contact information of Authorized Agents (AA), delegated via the Governing Body Resolution (GBR) or Signature Authorization Form, including staff related to grant activities.
 More than one person is recommended for designation as the AA; in the absence of an AA, an alternate AA can sign requests.

-Project Ledger - The project ledger is used in the application process to submit funding information and is used for submitting cash requests, grant subaward modifications, and assists with the completion of the Biannual Strategy Implementation Report (BSIR).
+Project Ledger - The project ledger is used in the application process to submit funding information and is used for submitting cash requests, Grant Subaward Modifications, and assists with the completion of the Biannual Strategy Implementation Report (BSIR).

-Planning Ledger - Provides detailed information on grant-funded planning activities with a final product identified.
+Planning Tab - Provides detailed information on grant-funded planning activities with a final product identified.

-Organization Ledger - Provides detailed information on grantfunded organizational activities.
+Organization Tab - Provides detailed information on grant-funded organizational activities.

-Equipment Ledger - Detailed information must be provided under the equipment description for all grant-funded equipment.
+Equipment Tab - Detailed information must be provided under the equipment description for all grant-funded equipment.
 AEL numbers must be included for all items of equipment.
 Always refer to the AEL for a list of allowable equipment and conditions, if any.

-Training Ledger - Provides detailed information on grant-funded training activities.
+Training Tab - Provides detailed information on grant-funded training activities.
 All training activities must receive Cal OES approval prior to starting the event, including a Training Feedback number.
-The Training Request Form must be submitted and approved to obtain a Training Feedback number.
+The Training Request Form must be submitted and approved to obtain a Training Feedback number and should be submitted at least 30 days in advance.

-Exercise Ledger - Provides detailed information on grant-funded exercises.
+Exercise TAB - Provides detailed information on grant-funded exercises.

-M&A Ledger - Provides information on grant-funded M&A activities.
+M&A Tab - Provides information on grant-funded M&A activities.

-Indirect Costs Ledger - Provides information on indirect costs.
+Indirect Costs Tab - Provides information on indirect costs.

-Financial Management Forms Workbook (cont.)
+Financial Management Forms Workbook Cont.

-Consultant-Contractor Ledger - Provides detailed information on grant-funded consultants and contractors.
+Consultant-Contractor Tab - Provides detailed information on grant-funded consultants and contractors.

 Authorized Agent Page - The AA Page must be submitted with the application, all cash requests, and Grant Subaward Modifications.
-The AA Page must include a valid signature on file with Cal OFS and the date.
+The AA Page must include a valid signature on file with Cal OES and the date.